NSoiffer/MathCATForPython/readme.md

 ## MathCAT Update Log

+### Version 0.6.9

+* Update manifest to indicate compatibility with 2025.1
+* Fix unhandled exception when opening up a new user preference file
+* Strip '_' and '-' from unmatched intent names (and literals).
+For example "my-function" should be "my function".
+* Add rule for "x check" (inverted hat)
+* Add rule for repeating decimals for 'en'.
+This only handles the line over the repeating part, not other notations.

 ### Version 0.6.8

 Lots of changes because it has been a while since the last official release.